FirasH94/Full-Stack-Frameworks-with-Django-Milestone-Porject-FH/README.md

 The main testing was done throughout carrying the project which means that almost all issues were fixed as the implementation carried forward.

-The edit/done/remove icons were not being aligned correctly to the right hand side of each collapsible.
-This was fixed.

-The web app title was coming out of the navigation menu when viewed on android due to size issues.
-This has been fixed.
+The footer was overriding some content on the main body page but this was fixed.

+There was an error occuring when trying to checkout with products that contain flavours which kept making the payment fail.
+This was fixed by extending the character number for flavours from 2 in the product models file as this was causing it.

 ### Left to resolve:

-The modal which provides the user a confirmation message on the manage categories page is removing the wrong category.
-I will be looking into this further to find a work around and make sure the correct categoryy is removed.
+The functionality of "Forgot password" is failing.
+This will be fixed.

+When adding products to cart then logging out and back in, the cart resets and the products do not save.
+This will also need to be amended.

 ## Deployment

-This project was developed using Gitpod as well as MongoDB to create the database, this was then committed to git and heroku then pushed to GitHhub and Heroku as well through the terminal.
+This project was developed using Gitpod, Heroku as well as AWS, this was then committed to git and heroku and pushed to both through the terminal.

+Heroku has been used for the deployment of the site.

 To deploy the project on Heroku, I took the following steps: